ramkumar-kr/ultimate-theme-creator/README.md

 * Please share the code in the grey box (JSON) to the person whom you want to share your theme with

-**How can I import a theme shared to me?**
+**How can I apply a theme shared to me?**

 * Click on the icon in the toolbar
-* Select the ***Import a theme*** option
 * Enter the code (JSON) file shared in the textbox
-* Click on the import and apply button
+* Click on the apply button

-**Can I import multiple themes?**
+**Can I apply multiple themes?**

-No. you can import and apply only one theme.
+No. you can apply only one theme at a time.

 **When I click on try it button, why does my imported theme disappear?**

 This is one of the current drawbacks of this extension.

-It may be fixed in the future versions of this extension.
+**When I click reset to default theme, why does it reset to default theme of firefox?**

+This is currently a limitation of the API.
+More details [here](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/theme/reset).

 **How do I upload it to the addon store?**